thehir0/Text-Detoxification/README.md

 ├── data
 │   ├── external # Data from third party sources
 │   ├── interim  # Intermediate data that has been transformed.
-│   └── raw      # The original, immutable data
+│   └── raw      # The original, immutable data, *ATTACHED TO RELEASE │
-│
 ├── models       # Trained and serialized models, final checkpoints │